Land-Based Cultural Leadership Program

 What is The Land-Based Cultural Leadership Program?

-The Program is a full school year program for grade eight students who enjoy being in the outdoors and want to improve their leadership and teamwork skills while working on the grade eight curriculum in a practical format.
-Students will not switch from subject to subject, class to class, but rather will take all classes with the same teachers in an integrated, project based format.
+The Land-Based Cultural Leadership Program is a full school year program for grade eight students who enjoy being in the outdoors and want to improve their leadership and teamwork skills while working on the grade eight curriculum in a practical format.
+Students will not switch from subject to subject, class to class, but rather will take all classes with the same teachers in an integrated, project-based format.
 Through experiential education, students in the program will plan for their future by developing leadership and teamwork skills in a culturally responsive way, thereby enriching their lives and our community.
-The program has been created under the guidance of knowledge keepers and Elders, and will seek to infuse Indigenous culture into the curriculum.
+The program has been created under the guidance of knowledge keepers and Elders and will seek to infuse Indigenous culture into the curriculum.

 Who is it for?

-The Program is for grade eight students who want to spend their entire year learning the curriculum through hands-on, in and out of school experiences.
-It is for students who are interested in learning through integrated projects, in a holistic approach to learning that honours Indigenous ways of knowing.
+The program is for grade eight students who want to spend their entire year learning the curriculum through hands-on, in and out of school experiences.
+It is for students who are interested in learning through integrated projects, in a holistic approach to learning that honors Indigenous ways of knowing.
 It is for young people who have shown the potential for leadership and would like to further develop it.
-Our program is geared towards those students who have this potential, but might not have been able to realize yet.
+Our program is geared towards those students who have this potential but might not have been able to realize yet.

 How do I apply?